KxSystems/docs/docs/ref/ss.md

 ---
-title: ss, ssr – Reference – kdb+ and q documentation
+title: ss, ssr – string search and replacement | Reference | kdb+ and q documentation
 description: ss and ssr are q keywords that perform string search and replacement.
 author: Stephen Taylor
-keywords: kdb+, match, pattern, q, regex, regular expression, replace, search, ss, ssr, string
 ---
 # `ss`, `ssr`